cj-lawson/Ebook-Landing-Page/README.md

 # Task

-Design and develop a simple landing page for a new Ebook.
+This is a take home assignment from Incentive Solutions.
+The task was to Design and develop a simple landing page for a new Ebook.

-# Technologies used
+# Technologies and Solution
-HTML and CSS, Flexbox, CSS Grid
+I used simple HTML, CSS, along with flexbox for the larger layout and CSS grid for a select few layouts.
+I deployed the page with github pages.